dmccreary/iot-course/docs/outline.md

 - Overview of sensors used in IoT (temperature, motion, light, etc.)
 - Interfacing sensors with Raspberry Pi Pico "W"
 - The I2C Bus
+- The SPI Bus
-- Reading and interpreting Time-of-Flight sensor data
+- Reading and interpreting Time-of-Flight sensor data from an I2C
 - Hands-on project: Reporting distance

 ### Week 4: Networking and IoT Protocols